zooplus/zoo-web-components/README.md

 + React - https://github.com/GeorgeTailor/react-wc-integration

 ## Size of the library
-Uncompressed size of the library is: 50 Kbytes;
+Uncompressed size of the library is around 50 Kbytes;
 Gzipped version is 12 Kbytes;

 # List of components